Dongles and MiFi

 In terms of how it connects to the internet, a 4G 'MiFi' device is exactly the same as a 4G mobile broadband dongle.
 It's how it connects to you that makes it different.

 Unlike a dongle, which can only be used by the device it's plugged into via USB (pretty much only a laptop), a MiFi device acts like a broadband router.
-It creates a 'personal wifi hotspot' that allows any device that can connect to wifi to connect to it, provided they have the password.
-Your phone, your friends' phone, your tablet, your camera – whatever devices you want to get online.
+It creates a 'personal wifi hotspot' that allows any wifi-enable device to connect to it, provided you have the password – just like your home broadband.
+This device could be your phone, your friend's phone, your tablet, your camera – whatever devices you want to get online.
 Lots of them at the same time, should you so wish.

 Confused about which type of mobile broadband to get?
 Let's make it simple.

-A 4G MiFi device also plugs into the USB port on your laptop of computer, but acts like a router you can use while you're out and about, allowing anything or anyone to connect to it and use the internet (provided they have the password).
-So…
+A 4G MiFi device can also be plugged into the USB port on your laptop or computer, but acts like a router you can use while you're out and about, allowing anything or anyone to connect to it and use the internet (provided they have the password).

 You need mobile broadband in your life and tethering to your phone just isn't an option – maybe it'll eat up too much of your phone's monthly data allowance.
 Maybe it's just too fiddly.
 Maybe you don't want your colleagues or friends using your phone as a hotspot.
 So how do you go about choosing the right deal?